 St. Brigid and the coming of spring

 In this part of the world, the beginning of February marks the coming of Spring.
-Now, the Americans have Punxsutawney Phil, who this week saw his shadow and predicted 6 more weeks of winter for America (3 Feb).
-We, in Ireland, on the other hand have St. Brigid of Kildare (Naomh Bríd in Irish or Brigit, Bride, Bree, Bridget).
-Brigid was the daughter of Dubhthach, pagan Scottish king of Leinster, and Brocca (Broicsech), a Christian Pictish slave who had been baptized by Saint Patrick.
+Now, the Americans have Punxsutawney Phil, who saw his shadow this week and predicted 6 more weeks of winter for America (3 Feb).
+We, in Ireland, on the other hand, have St. Brigid of Kildare (Naomh Bríd in Irish or Brigit, Bride, Bree, Bridget).
+Brigid was the daughter of Dubhthach, pagan Scottish king of Leinster, and Brocca (Broicsech), a Christian Pictish slave baptized by Saint Patrick.

-St.Brigid was born in 451 AD and died in 523 at a ripe old age of 72 in those days.
-A 5th century founder of a monastic order, abbess of a double monastery, and friend of St. Patrick, her main legacy is a Celtic symbol dubbed St. Brigid’s cross, although it isn't really a crucifix.
+St.Brigid was born in 451 AD and died in 523 at a ripe old age of 72.
+A 5th-century founder of a monastic order, abbess of a double monastery, and friend of St. Patrick, her main legacy is a Celtic symbol dubbed St. Brigid’s cross, although it isn't really a crucifix.
 She along with St. Patrick and St. Columba (Columcille) were the most influential people of their time in these parts.
 A flame in the monasteries where she reigned was kept going for centuries after her death in memory of her life.

 There are actually very few confirmed historical facts about Brigid.
 The numerous accounts of her life include many miracles and anecdotes that are deeply intertwined with pagan Irish folklore.
 She was attributed with a most amazing range of miracles and chose to work compassionately with those in greatest need - the poor and the sick.
 She is venerated as a truly liberated woman, one who was even thought to have been made a Bishop.
 Her humanity radiated from and was enabled by her compassion for Christ.
 Her friendship with St. Patrick was legendary.
 Her body was exhumed and buried next to his remains at Downpatrick.